 Sandwiches and wraps

-• Vada pav – commonly referred to as India's version of the burger, the quintessential fast food from Mumbai consisting of an oval-shaped mashed potato fritter and a deep-fried whole green chilli sandwiched between two pav bread buns, which is laced with green chutney and dry garlic chutney.
+[edit]- Vada pav – commonly referred to as India's version of the burger, the quintessential fast food from Mumbai consisting of an oval-shaped mashed potato fritter and a deep-fried whole green chilli sandwiched between two pav bread buns, which is laced with green chutney and a dry garlic chutney.

-• Kati roll – a wrap originating from Kolkata made with a flaky and white flour version of paratha bread, which is filled with meat, egg or paneer along with onions, chutney and a squeeze of lime juice.
-The name derives from the Bengali word for bamboo stick of skewer, on which the kebaba meat was traditionally cooked.
+- Kati roll – a wrap invented in Kolkata which is made with a flaky and white flour version of paratha bread and filled with meat, egg or paneer along with onions, chutney and a squeeze of lime juice.
+The name derives from the Bengali word for bamboo stick of skewer, on which the kebab meat was traditionally cooked.

 Biscuits and crackers